sa

 sahaji

-in sahaj, in a state of inner-wisdom.
+in sahaj, in a natural state.

 Grammar: noun, locative case; masculine, singular.